rl-institut/spice_ev/doc/source/code.rst

 Generate inputs
 ===============
-The generate scripts prepare input files for the simulation with spice_ev.
+The generate scripts prepare input files for the simulation with SpiceEV.
 Most generate scripts create a scenario json, containing information about the vehicles, the trips, the charging stations, grid connectors as well as optional inputs such as stationary batteries, external load, feed-in or grid signal time series.
 The modules